sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

 ### Create and configure Process Condition

 Once the process with forms is designed, define which process flow should run based on if/else condition criteria.
+During the Sales Order Approval process, the Sales order can be approved automatically based on certain condition.
+In this step, you will add a condition where the Sales order goes for Supplier approval if the Order amount is greater than 100000 else the Sales order is approved automatically.

 1. To add a condition to a process open the Process Builder.
 Choose **+** next to the Trigger.
 Select **Controls** then **Condition**.